Could Sammy help you? Here's how to apply...

 If you’re over sixteen and working towards a career in the performing arts, we might be able to help you.

-Note to Applicants: the next application window will open on 1st October 2019 and close on 31st October.
+Note to Applicants: the next application window close on 29th February.

 All applications will be assessed and a short-list will be created.
 Applicants who make the short-list will be invited to audition for the trustees when they will get the opportunity to perform and make their case for funding.
-The auditions will take place before the end of 2019 at a date TBC.
+The auditions will take place at a date TBC.

 About the Sunday for Sammy Trust